CNAG-Biomedical-Informatics/pheno-ranker/README.md

     cpanm --notest --installdeps .
     bin/pheno-ranker --help

+To ensure Perl recognizes your local modules every time you start a new terminal, you should type:

+    echo 'eval $(perl -I ~/perl5/lib/perl5/ -Mlocal::lib)' >> ~/.bashrc

 **Option 3:** Install the dependencies in a "virtual environment" (at `local/`) .
 We'll be using the module `Carton` for that:

     mkdir local